 - How much space do I need?
 Co-ops and condos tend to be smaller than townhomes and single-family homes.
 If you have a large family or need a lot of space, you should gravitate toward the larger options.

 - How many restrictions am I willing to deal with?
 If you want to pay less for a home and don’t mind a few restrictions, looking at Manhattan co-ops is probably the right choice for you.

 - Do I want a low-maintenance living option?
 Single-family homes and townhomes usually involve more upkeep, including exterior and outdoor maintenance, while rentals and condos are generally more low-maintenance.

 - Do I want some control over who lives in my building?
 Those who want to have a say in who moves into and out of their building enjoy the broad aspect of a co-op.

 - Do I want the option to rent or sublet my home?
-Whether you want to make some extra money turning your place into an Airbnb when you’re out of town or you want to sublet it while you live somewhere else, you need to understand that this will be difficult with a co-op.
+If you want to sublet your home while you live somewhere else, you need to understand that this will be difficult with a co-op.
 If rental options are a must for you, choose a condo or buy a townhome.